 Kids with asthma might have days with no breathing problems at all.
-That's a relief for parents and kids both because it means that the asthma is under control.
+That's a relief for parents and for kids because it means that the asthma is under control.

 But when asthma symptoms like wheezing, coughing, or shortness of breath become more severe, more frequent, or both, it's known as an asthma flare-up (also called an asthma flare, attack, episode, or exacerbation).